Donna831500/Machine-Learning-Application/hwk1/README.md

 Let us further explore some variants of KNN.

-### (d) Replace the Euclidean metric with the following metrics5 and test them.
+### (d) Replace the Euclidean metric with the following metrics and test them.
-ummarize the test errors (i.e., when k = k∗) in a table.
+Summarize the test errors (i.e., when k = k∗) in a table.
 Use all of your training data and select the best k when {1, 6, 11, . . . , 196}.

 i.
 Minkowski Distance: